 Passionate learners.
 Independent thinkers.
-Students with the tools to be intellectually curious throughout their adult life.
+With these tools, you will be intellectually curious throughout your adult life.
+And it starts at SEM.

-Each year, students create annual e-portfolios that help them identify their talents and passions.
+Each year, students create annual portfolios that help you identify your talents and passions.
 Freshmen receive foundational digital literacy training and sophomores enroll in our Research and Information Literacy class.
-Students gain disciplinary research skills through a range of projects in each subject area during their years at SEM.
+You'll gain disciplinary research skills through a range of projects in each subject area during your years at SEM.

 Harkness discussions are a vital part of our teaching and learning experience.
 A Harkness discussion is a student-led exploration of ideas that privileges open-ended questions and multiple perspectives.